-In July 2014, DC Water issued its inaugural green bond (Public Utility Senior Lien Revenue Bonds, Series 2014A; CUSIP Number 254845 JZ4; Offering Memorandum dated July 10, 2014 or the "Series 2014A Bond") to finance a portion of the DC Clean Rivers Project.
+In July 2014, DC Water issued its inaugural green bond (Public Utility Senior Lien Revenue Bonds, Series 2014A, Offering Memorandum dated July 10, 2014 or the "Series 2014A Bond") to finance a portion of the DC Clean Rivers Project.
 This historic \$350 million issuance marked the first green bond issued in the United States to be supported by an independent "Second Party Opinion" and the first 100-year "Century" bond issued by a municipal water utility.
-DC Water retained Vigeo to provide the Second Party Opinion on its green bond in accordance with Vigeo's environmental, social and governance (ESG) assessment methodology, which is based upon criteria aligned with public international standards in compliance with the International Organization for Standardization (ISO) 26000 guidelines.
+During fiscal year 2016, DC Water issued \$100 million of Series 2015A, a subordinate lien revenue bond (Series 2015A Bond) which brings the total green bond issuances to \$450 million as of September 30, 2016.

+DC Water retained Vigeo to provide the Second Party Opinion on its green bonds in accordance with Vigeo's environmental, social and governance (ESG) assessment methodology, which is based upon criteria aligned with public international standards in compliance with the International Organization for Standardization (ISO) 26000 guidelines.
 The Second Party Opinion included the identification of certain ESG performance indicators and DC Water's commitment to undertake annual reporting on those indicators.
-This Green Bond Report for the fiscal year ended September 30, 2015, was prepared to satisfy reporting commitments outlined in Vigeo's Second Party Opinion, which is included within the offering memorandum of the Series 2014A Bond.
+This Green Bond Report for the fiscal year ended September 30, 2016, was prepared to satisfy reporting commitments outlined in Vigeo's Second Party Opinion, which is included within the offering memoranda of the Series 2014A and Series 2015A Bonds.

-DC Water's green bond reporting commitments for the fiscal year ended September 30, 2015, include the following:
+DC Water's green bond reporting commitments for the fiscal year ended September 30, 2016, include the following:

-\$ Use of Proceeds of the green bond for the DC Clean Rivers Project
+Use of Proceeds of the green bond for the DC Clean Rivers Project

-Environmental and Social Outcomes achieved by the DC Clean Rivers Project
+Environmental and Social Outcomes achieved by the DC Clean Rivers Project dC Green Bond Report